usmanmani1122/agoric-3-proposals-temp-fork/README.md

 - `package.json` specifies what kind of proposal it is in a `agoricProposal` field.
 If it's a "Software Upgrade Proposal" it also includes additional parameters.
 - `use.sh` is the script that will be run in the USE stage of the build
 - `test.sh` is the script that will be _included_ in the TEST stage of the build, and run in CI
+- `test` folder contents will be copied only to the `test` image
+- `setup-test.sh` is an optional script which can be used to run setup steps _inside_ the container.
+It runs _before_ the chain starts.
+- `teardown-test.sh` is an optional script which can be used to run teardown steps _inside_ the container.
+It runs _after_ the chain stops.
+- `host` folder is the home of these scripts:

+  - `before-test-run.sh` is an optional script which can be used to run setup steps on the _host_ (like starting a follower).
+It runs _before_ the container launches.
+  - `after-test-run.sh` is an optional script which can be used to run teardown steps on the _host_ (like stopping a follower).
+It runs _after_ the container exits.

+  _`host` folder contents will never be copied to a Docker image_

 ## Development